davahome/database/README.md

 ## Advanced queries

-To provide a more advanced functionality for the basic operation methods there are additional objects to provide more functionality.
+To provide a more advanced functionality for the basic operation methods there are additional classes.

 #### DirectValue

 The DirectValue class allows to use MySQL functions or a increment-queries through the basic operation methods.
+All arguments given to the DirectValue class will be passed 1-2-1 into the query.
+There will be no escaping for those values!

 ```php
 use Davahome\Database\DirectValue;